Yahoo Italia Ricerca nel Web

 5. John Haden Badley.
 John Haden Badley, at the age of 56, from the painting by Fred Yates.
 John Haden Badley (21 February 1865 – 6 March 1967) was an English author, educator, and founder of Bedales School, which claims to have become the first coeducational public boarding school in England in 1893.

-6. This page was last edited on 7 February 2024, at 20:35 (UTC).; Text is available under the Creative Commons Attribution-ShareAlike License 4.0; additional terms may apply.
+6. This page was last edited on 7 May 2024, at 17:59.
+Files are available under licenses specified on their description page.
+All structured data from the file namespace is available under the Creative Commons CC0 License; all unstructured text is available under the Creative Commons Attribution-ShareAlike License; additional terms may apply.

 7. Bedales was founded as an alternative to the mainstream 19th century British ‘public school'.
 While much has changed since 1893, we still strive to educate the young people in our care with the same questioning approach to learning and living.
 The school’s motto – 'Work of Each for Weal of All' – emphasises both our attention to ...